OronzoD/STAR-MoorDyn-Coupling/README.md

 - SCALE: 1 if the simulation is for a complete body, 2 if there is symmetry for the plane y=0.
 - II: The value of Inner Iteration in STAR (I need to check whether the number should match the inner iteration or the iteration of the DFBI solver.
 I haven’t thought about this before, as I usually use the same number for both.).
 You need to match the two numbers; otherwise, the coupling will be mathematically incorrect.
 - Xcg, Ycg, Zcg: the coordinates of the CoG.
 - Phi, Theta, Psi: the rotation with respect to the body's rest position.
 ONLY USE IT FOR FREE DECAY!!!
-You will need MoorDyn to compile the library.
-It needs to be placed in a folder named MoorDyn-master/compileSO.
-You also need to compile MoorDyn first.

 Additionally, in the "Example" folder, there's an example of a Point Absorber with its mooring system and a precompiled library.
 There is also a Java Macro which automatically sets up the coupling.
 The file "test.so" is only to show how the macro works; probably, the precompiled library will not work (you need to compile it on your machine).